 Why Is My Alaskan Malamute Small?
 Likely Reasons

-Let’s cover the main reasons why your Malamute may be smaller than average.
-Each reason will come with a solution (if there is one!)
+Let’s cover why your Malamute may be smaller than average, each with their own solution.

 Genes will play a huge role in the size of your Malamute.